PowerShell/PowerShell/docs/testing-guidelines/testing-guidelines.md

 * `CI` - this tag indicates that the tests in the `Describe` block will be executed as part of the CI/PR process
 * `Scenario` - this tag indicates a larger scale test interacting with multiple areas of functionality and/or remote resources, these tests are also run daily.
+* `Feature` - tests with this tag will not be executed as part of the CI/PR process, but they will be executed on a daily basis as part of a `cron` driven build.

 Additionally, the tag: